lightrao/hardhat-simple-storage-v293/README.md

     You'll want to set your `SEPOLIA_RPC_URL` and `PRIVATE_KEY` as environment variables.
 You can add them to a `.env` file, similar to what you see in `.env.example`.

     - `PRIVATE_KEY`: The private key of your account (like from MetaMask).
 NOTE: FOR DEVELOPMENT, PLEASE USE A KEY THAT DOESN'T HAVE ANY REAL FUNDS ASSOCIATED WITH IT.
     - `SEPOLIA_RPC_URL`: This is the URL of the Sepolia testnet node you're working with.
-You can get setup with one for free from Alchemy.
+You can get set up with one for free from Alchemy.

 2. **Get Testnet ETH**

     Head over to [faucets.chain.link](https://faucets.chain.link) and get some testnet ETH.
 You should see the ETH show up in your MetaMask.

 3. **Deploy**

     ```sh
     npx hardhat run scripts/deploy.js --network sepolia
     ```

-    or
+    Or

     ```sh
     yarn hardhat run scripts/deploy.js --network sepolia
     ```